eunsikim/task-master/README.md

 ## Running test suites

-1. Clone this branch: `git clone https://github.com/eunsikim/task-master.git`
+1. Clone this branch: `git clone https://github.com/eunsikim/task-master.git`.
+Recommend running program in Visual Studios or Visual Studios Code.
 2. Checkout testing branch: `git checkout test`
-3. Execute command `npm install`
+3. Execute command `npm install` You will only need to do this once.
-4. Execute tests: `npm run test`
+4. Execute tests: `npm run test` Time to complete tasks will vary, but should take about 20 seconds to run 40 tests/ 6 test suites.
+All tests should pass.

 ## A brief description of the functionality after sprint / revised test suite